Endocrinology Test

 |

-22. In case of Cushing disease the clinical picture: |
+| 22.
+In adult hypothyroidism the clinical picture includes: |

 |